CODE App

 What do users think?

-Despite myself being a first-hand user, I shouldn’t be biased and therefore, I conducted some user research to find out what other users think.
+Despite my personal opinion as a first-hand user, I might be biased.
+Under the principle of no assumptions should be made, I started with user research to understand what other users think.

-First thing first, ratings & reviews on Apple and Android store!
+Ratings & reviews on Apple and Android store

 Users’ Reviews: